Verifying Operative

 Recovered Weekly

-• Led incident response across 3 locations: POS skimmer investigations, credential compromises, and vendor access incidents.
-Built 6-step IR runbook cutting containment from 8 hours to 90 minutes
+• Led incident response for 3 retail locations: POS skimmer attempts, credential compromise, unauthorized vendor access.
+Wrote a 6 step IR runbook that cut containment from 8 hours to 90 minutes

-• Segmented flat network into 4 VLANs isolating POS payment, back-office, guest Wi-Fi, and management.
-Validated with Nmap scans
+• Segmented a flat network into isolated VLANs for POS, back office, guest WiFi, and management traffic, then proved the separation with Nmap scans

-• Hardened Active Directory with GPO baselines, least-privilege enforcement, and credential rotation.
-Reduced audit findings from 14 to 2
+• Hardened Active Directory with GPO baselines, stale account cleanup, removal of standing admin rights, and automated credential rotation.
+Closed 12 of 14 critical audit findings

-• Automated patch deployment, provisioning, and compliance reporting with Python and PowerShell, recovering 12 hours weekly
+• Automated patch deployment, user provisioning, and compliance reporting with Python, PowerShell, and REST APIs, freeing 12 hours a week of manual ops work

 // Academic Record